nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/upgrading-the-nuxeo-platform/upgrade-from-lts-2019-to-cloud-2020.md

 This means that there is no migration to do if your Nuxeo instance has been created with Nuxeo LTS 2019.

 Follow the [Elasticsearch upgrade documentation](https://www.elastic.co/guide/en/elasticsearch/reference/7.x/setup-upgrade.html) to upgrade your Elasticsearch Cluster.

+If you had to adapt your Elasticsearch settings or mappings for 7.x, you have to proceed to a [repository re-index]({{page page='elasticsearch-setup'}}#reindex) in order to apply the new configuration.

 #### Migration of Elastic Indexes Created in Elasticsearch 5.x (Nuxeo 9.10/LTS 2017)